The Island

 There was dirt all over Tina’s fingers when she was done, sticking to a trace of mud here, the sticky ooze of a worm there.
 In between, the long bones of her fingers moved gently.

 But Quail Lake played a much larger part in local history.
 Every few years in Raymond’s town, a small number of people would go missing, seemingly on the same night.
 Raymond, who was responsible for quite a few disappearances himself, carefully spaced in time and geographic location, suspected that very few of these missing people were ever really missing.
 People got tired of small town life and left.
 Children ran away.
 People fled their families.
-Certainly that was the reason that some of the women Raymond had killed had never even been reported missing.
+Certainly that was the reason that some of the people Raymond had killed had never even been reported missing.

 And little by little, he realized that he was.